edwardomalta/calculator/README.md

 Big problem: it concatenates and does not evaluate
 1 + 2 = 3, then if I push + X and press = 3X

+---

+In this time we are trying to addapt the function of all the program

+I want to add the prints or in this case "console logs" for knowing what is happening.
+There is the state of receiving the first number. then there is the state of receiving the operator. there is the state of receiving the second number. there is the state of printing the calculation and prepare for new adds.